Julian22222/PRACTICE/Notes/Notes5.md

 # 🔥 JWT

+- JWT in HttpOnly Cookies (Access token + Refresh token pattern) ✅ the most common and recommended approach for web apps.
+Common for:

+      - Next.js + NestJS
+      - SaaS web apps

+- JWT in Authorization Header. very common for:

+      - Mobile apps
+      - Public APIs
+      - Microservices
+      - SPA apps where you control token storage

-JWT is Useful and helps you:
+📍 JWT is Useful and helps you:

 - keep users logged in
 - protect routes
 - identify users securely
 - build authentication systems for APIs

+#### ⭐ JWT + HttpOnly Cookies

 ✅ 1.
 Install needed dependencies for your Back-end (Nest.JS) - in Nest.js folder